Identifying mutations and rearrangements that may support a diagnosis for patients with tumors of the central nervous system (CNS)

 Identifying specific mutations and rearrangements within genes known to be associated with response or resistance to specific cancer therapies

 Of note, this test is performed to evaluate for somatic (ie, tumor-specific) mutations within the genes listed.
 Although germline (ie, inherited) alterations may be detected, this test cannot distinguish between germline and somatic alterations with absolute certainty.
 Follow-up germline testing using non-neoplastic (normal) tissue can be performed for confirmation of suspected clinically relevant germline alterations.
-Germline testing should be performed along with genetic counselling.
+Germline testing should be performed along with genetic counseling.

 When this test is ordered, slide review will always be performed at an additional charge.